samuelbigos/godot_2d_global_illumination/README.md

 However, at this stage, to make use of this in an actual game will require a deep understanding of the algorithms involved and lots of tweaking and fiddling to make things work.
 I do plan to continue developing this to make it as plug-and-play as possible, but for now it serves as more of a demo and reference for those looking to implement this sort of rendering technology in their game.

+## Implementation

+The demo uses the Jump Flood algorithm to efficiently generate a Voronoi diagram (which stores the nearest surface for every pixel).
+The Voronoi diagram is then converted into a distance field.

+In the lighting pass, each pixel sends out multiple rays to probe for emissive surfaces.
+That ray marches using the distance field until it finds a surface, and the pixel adds the surface emission data to itself.

+To bounce light, the previous frame is referenced and emissive surfaces from that frame are added to the current frame.
+This means every frame, light bounces to one additional surface.

 ## References

 The primary references used when creating this demo were: